JonathanDussot/valladolid-snooker-club/README.md

 The video media file within the kids club page was taken from the [Stephen Hendry's Cue Tips](https://www.youtube.com/watch?v=7wDxyiWBYGM) YouTube channel.

 ## Acknowledgements

+I would like to acknowledge the following people who have been a huge help for my very first milestone project:

+- [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her vast amount of knowledge, relaxing demeanor and patience!

+- [Kera Cudmore](https://github.com/kera-cudmore) - for her constant support through the slack community.

+- Arwen Dussot - my newborn daughter for keeping me awake at night and 'on my toes' so to speak.